4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 CI/CD looks like an unnecessary high tax on product development.
 But the paradox is that СI/CD is just necessary to reduce the costs and risks associated with making changes to the product.
 The TCO (Total Cost of Ownership) of a product mainly depends on the cost of making changes to the product.
 Therefore, the better and more effective the CI/CD in your product, the lower the TCO (Total Cost of Ownership)

-ML product twofold development process = Software dev process + ML dev process
+Software dev process vs ML dev process
 ==============================================================================

 But let us return to the Adam-Ivan problem.
 Why is retraining the "model" so expensive?
 Why does a small change cost as much as doing it all over again?